Protofall/Crayon-Game-Framework/README.md

 Crayon also uses SConstruct as an alternative to makefiles due to its enhanced ability.
 If you don't already have it installed, run this command

 `pip3 install scons`

+SoX is used for making sure WAV files' sample rates are no greater than 44.1khz and if so it will down sample it.
+This is because ALdc only allows up to 44.1khz since thats the best the Dreamcast can do.
+SoX can be installed via your package manager, for example on Debain you can run.

+`sudo apt-get install sox`

 For TexturePacker:
 + Go onto their website https://www.codeandweb.com/texturepacker/download